SnehasishChakraborty/Test-Repo/README.md

 # Test-Repo
-# This is just a test repository to learn GitHub and GitHub.
+# This is just a test repository to learn Git and GitHub.